redshifter/super_marisa_maker/README.md

 zip files should already have a folder inside them. copy the folder directly into ```Super Marisa World/UserStages```

-[KusoWall](KusoWall.zip) - my first map where i learned that a certain gimmick was bad and should feel bad
+[KusoWall](KusoWall.zip) - my first map where i learned that a certain gimmick was bad and should feel bad [MegaMari](MegaMari.zip) - a remake of a certain level from the game MegaMari